 money is to become a good judge of furniture quality by looking for the

-kinds of quality features discussed later in this article, and then making
+quality features discussed later in this article and then making subjective

-subjective judgments as to whether a stores prices correspond to the quality
+judgments as to whether a stores prices correspond to the quality of its

 The customer survey ratings for prices, shown on our Ratings Tables,